 What kind of carbohydrates are best to help me reach my goals and stay healthy?

-Complex carbohydrates will help you live a heart healthy lifestyle.
+Complex carbohydrates will help you live a healthy lifestyle.
 They are nutrient dense and will keep you full and focused for longer after you eat them!

 How many carbs should I eat?